 - Specialised Communication Techniques

 Site visits and cultural activities will be confirmed upon arrival.
-Below is a list of tenative activities that may be included:
+Below is a list of tentative activities may be included:

 - Campus tour